kevgo/run-that-app/README.md

 architectures (Intel, ARM, Risc-V).
 Using Docker on CI can cause the Docker-in-Docker problem.

+#### Why not quickly write a small Bash script that downloads the executable?

+These Bash scripts tend to become complex if you want them to work well on a variety of operating systems.
+They require additional applications like `curl`, `gzip`, and `tar`, which must exist on all machines that your Bash script runs on.
+Bash itself as well as these external dependencies come in a variety of versions and flavors that sometimes aren't compatible with each other.

+You also need to write a Powershell script since Bash isn't available out-of-the-box on Windows.
+Even if Bash is installed on Windows, it executes in an emulated environment that behaves different than a real Linux or Unix system.

+Run-that-app saves you from these headaches.

 #### What if an app does not distribute binaries for my platform?

 Run-that-app can compile applications from source.
 If that doesn't work, it can